-Ray Dennis Steckler attempted to make a straight crime drama.
-After approximately 40 minutes of footage was shot, he decided that the film was simply not working.
-Since he could not afford to simply scrap the footage, and since portions of the film were unintentionally funny, he simply had two of the characters go into a room and then burst forth in makeshift costumes as Rat Pfink and Boo Boo (an ersatz Batman and Robin).
-He simply padded out the rest of the film with shots of the pair in chase scenes, fight scenes and even an encounter with a gorilla named Kogar (Bob Burns in a gorilla suit).
-He even had footage of the duo appearing in a genuine parade as if it were being held in their honor.
-The final disaster came when the main title was being animated and the "n" and "d" were left out so the title appears as "Rat Pfink a Boo Boo."
+Ray Dennis Steckler tried to make a straight crime drama, but after he shot about 40 minutes of footage, he decided the film was simply not working.
+He couldn't afford to scrap the footage, and portions of the film were unintentionally funny, so he had two of the characters go into a room, then burst forth in makeshift costumes as Rat Pfink and Boo Boo.
+He padded out the rest of the film with chase scenes, fight scenes, and even an encounter with a gorilla.
+He had footage of the duo appearing in a genuine parade, as if it were being held in their honor.
+When the main title was being animated, the "n" and "d" were left out, so the title appears as "Rat Pfink a Boo Boo."

 When the kidnappers open the briefcase containing comics, the most visible magazine is Issue #2 (January 1965) of "Monster World," published by Warren and featuring the cast of The Munsters (1964) on the cover.
 Monster World was a sister publication of Famous Monsters.
 While Famous Monsters had a long distinguished career, folding only when Warren went under, Monster World didn't last as long.